-While George Floyd's murder has sparked examinations of police accountability and modest institutional reform, to date change has been limited.
+While George Floyd's murder has sparked examination of police accountability and institutional reform, to date change has been limited.
 In Minneapolis, for example, police are now barred from using chokeholds but major reform measures are still being debated.
 During the next 5 years, The Advocates would like to see the following measures prioritized.

-- Dismantle existing policing systems and redesign them to ensure respect for and protection of human rights; - Adopt at local, state, and national levels comprehensive legislation prohibiting racial profiling; - Collect and publish disaggregated statistics about police stops, searches, and use of force, to monitor trends regarding racial profiling and treatment of minorities by law enforcement; - Establish independent oversight bodies with jurisdiction over police conduct, with real authority to conduct impartial investigations of all complaints of human rights violations; - Conduct a full review of police procedures and training to better comply with international human rights standards; - Provide adequate resources to train law enforcement officials de-escalation and other techniques and strategies to minimize use of force; - Assess the disproportionate impact of mandatory minimum sentences on racial and ethnic minorities; - Create a national commission to examine police tactics nationwide, including the use of excessive force, militarization of local police forces, and policing of protests. - Establish a national truth and reconciliation process to address the root causes and continuing impacts of structural racism that has existed since the beginning of the
+- Dismantle existing policing systems and redesign them to ensure respect for and protection of human rights; - Adopt at local, state, and national levels comprehensive legislation prohibiting racial profiling; - Collect and publish disaggregated statistics about police stops, searches, and use of force, to monitor trends regarding racial profiling and treatment of minorities by law enforcement; - Establish independent oversight bodies with jurisdiction over police conduct, with real authority to conduct impartial investigations of all complaints of human rights violations; - Conduct a full review of police procedures and training to better comply with international human rights standards; - Provide adequate resources to train law enforcement officials de-escalation and other techniques and strategies to minimize use of force; - Assess the disproportionate impact of mandatory minimum sentences on racial and ethnic minorities; - Create a national commission to examine police tactics nationwide, including the use of excessive force, militarization of local police forces, and policing of protests. - Renew protections of the Voting Rights Act that were eliminated by the US Supreme Court, restore voting rights to all persons who have completed a sentence for a criminal conviction, and pass new legislation to prevent gerrymandering that dilutes the voting rights of Black people.